Virtual data room for features hero.

 7. What to include in a data room

-This guide covers every virtual data room feature worth knowing - what it does, when you need it, and what to look for when choosing a provider.
+This guide covers every virtual data room feature worth knowing - what it does, when you need it, and what to look for when choosing a platform.
 No vendor marketing, no filler.

 What is a virtual data room?